QuSpin/QuSpin/sphinx/source/user_basis.rst

 We use the signature `map_sig_32` because it is designed to decorate symmetry map functions.
 Moreover, the local (private) variable data types are defined via `locals=dict(shift=uint32,xmax=uint32,x1=uint32,x2=uint32,period=int32,l=int32,)`.
 These variables appear in the function body.

 **Notes**

+* because QuSpin provides predefined CFunc signatures, every CFunc (see function methods above) has a predefined, **fixed** number of arguments.
+Moreover, the data types of the arguments is also fixed.
+Even if some arguments are not used in the CFunc body, they have to appear in the function definition.

 * if you mess up the data types, most likely you will receive a numba error.
 In such cases, we suggest that you remove the CFunc decorator and debug your function in python as yous would normally do.
 Once you ares confident that the function does it job, put back the decorator and pass it to the `user_basis` constructor.